 - The photo can be either in colour or black & white.
 The quality must be good such that the image is identifiable with the candidate.

-- The signature that you scan must be written with a black pen on white paper.
+- The signature that you scanned must be written with a black pen on white paper.

 - The scanned images of the photo and the signature should not exceed 300 KB in size and must not be less than 20KB.